 President make a commitment to the association to serve as described

 - With the President, Vice-President for Diversity, Equity, and Inclusion, Vice-President for Member Services and Education, and Vice-President for Finance, serves as an officer of the association.

-the event that the President is unable to fulfill her/his responsibilities, assumes the responsibilities of the President during any remaining months of the President-Elect year.
+the event that the President is unable to fulfill their responsibilities, assumes the responsibilities of the President during any remaining months of the President-Elect year.

 - Formulates the appropriate business and financial plans for the association with the support of the Executive Director, President, and Immediate Past President.
-Identifies and develops timely task forces as necessary for her/his presidential year.
+Identifies and develops timely task forces as necessary for their presidential year.

 - Participates as an active member of special task forces or other committees as requested by the President.